thejan64go/Sinhala-Song-bot/README.md

 Hello Everyone This is Youtube Song Downlaoding Bot

-You Can Deploy It Heroku And Make oWN bOT
+You Can Deploy It Heroku And Make Own Bot

 Enjoy🙂